ansible-collections/community.mysql/review_checklist.md

 **General tips**
 - Try create a culture of collaboration, when reviewing
-- Welcome the author, thank them and other reviewers for their time and effort
+- Welcome the author and thank them for the pull request
 - When suggesting changes, try to use questions, not statements
 - When suggesting mandatory changes, do it as politely as possible providing documentation references
 - If your suggestion is optional or a matter of personal preferences, please say it explicitly
 - When asking for adding tests or for complex core refactoring, say that the author is welcome to ask for clarifications and help if they need
+- If somebody suggests a good idea, say about it or put a thumbs up
+- After merging, thank the author and reviewers for their time and effort

 **Standards and documentation**
 - [ ] the pull request is not a documentation fix, it must include a [changelog fragment](https://docs.ansible.com/ansible/devel/community/development_process.html#creating-a-changelog-fragment).
 Please check the format carefully